jigargosar/elm-2048-v2/journal.md

 NEXT STEPS:
 * [x] move in other dirs.
 * [x] arrow key handling
+* [ ] figure out how keyed v-dom nodes behave when their dom order is shuffled.
+    * what happens to their transforms/animations.
 * [ ]create 2 implementations
   * [x] one only with core logic
   * [ ] another for transition.